wlonk/arcadia/rules/making_characters.rst

 Anna, as Capt.
 Perry, takes Adoration, and Saturn.
 He seeks the approval and attention of those around him, and can focus intently when he needs to.
+She chooses to start with a spell to command attention.

 Beatriz, as Miss Taylor, takes Power, and Sol.
 She has spent much of her life being told what to do, and knows that she knows better than others more often than not.
 She can make stunning first impressions, too.
+She chooses to start with a spell to change one's shape, simply because she doesn't wish to take the same spell Anna has.

 Cal, as Miss Fitzgibbon, takes Love, and Venus.
 Sometimes, it's the obvious choices that are best.
 She wishes to marry for true, romantic love, and she is, herself, beautiful.
+He chooses to start with a spell to pass unseen.
+It may make some otherwise difficult trysts possible!

 Dan, as Mr. Mason, takes Absolution, and Mercury.
 He doubles down on his character's education and knowledge with Mercury, and his family's Hazel